nick-allen/python-marten/README.md

 ## Swappable Configurations

-Marten can easily swap between different configurations using the `MARTEN_ENV` environment variable
+The bundled config can easily be swapped between different configuration environments using the `MARTEN_ENV` environment variable

 The `MARTEN_ENV` variable defaults to `default`